 The building has a decent gym, 2 swimming pools, one of which is on the roof and provides an amazing panoramic ocean view which is truly breathtaking!

-There is also 2 co-working spaces, both with the same amazing view, which are fully equipped with wifi and air conditioning, and provide me with a great environment to write for a couple hours on a daily basis.
+There are also 2 co-working spaces, both with the same amazing view, which is fully equipped with wifi and air conditioning, and provide me with a great environment to write for a couple of hours on a daily basis.

 This also includes 24/7 security and a gated entry, which is just an added bonus.

 Monthly bills on top of that are still yet to be determined but might cost an extra 5000 baht ($145 USD) for wifi, water, and power (and that’s with me using the air conditioning A LOT).

 Food is cheap and a dish at a restaurant ranges typically between 140-200 baht ($4-$5 USD) per plate.
 You can eat even cheaper off the street carts and probably get that down to about 40-60 baht per meal ($1-$2 USD).